UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

 that a relative clause should not be a subtype of `acl` because it does not modify a nominal.
 Here it modifies an adverb _(where)_, hence I went with `advcl:relcl`.</span>

-Not all languages have free relatives in the same sense as in English.
+Not all languages have free relatives in the same sense and extent as in English.
 In Czech, the corresponding construction will typically involve a demonstrative pronoun, which will be modified by a relative clause.
 The relative clause will have a relative pronoun, which will be case-marked as required within the relative clause, while the case marking of the demonstrative is driven by the requirements of the main clause.

 * [cs] _Teď se budeme věnovat <b>tomu</b>, <b>čeho</b> se bojíš._
   “Let's now attend to what you are afraid of.”